xishantingyu/SESE/day7/assignment_7.md

-# prepare a resume of yourself
+# Preparee a resume of yourself

 * open an account on <linkedin.com> if you don't have one